ajramos/cloud-certs/gcp-pcne-cert.md

 | Default gateway | Second address in the primary IP range for the subnet | 10.1.2.1 in 10.1.2.0/24 |
 | Second-to-last address | Second-to-last address in the primary IP range for the subnet that is reserved by Google Cloud for potential future use | 10.1.2.254 in 10.1.2.0/24 |
 | Broadcast | Last address in the primary IP range for the subnet | 10.1.2.255 in 10.1.2.0/24 |

+When configuring VPC networks and their subnetworks, you can expand the primary range of a subnet (to max /16 size in auto networks or to the size supported by the IP block in custom networks) as long as the expansion does not introduce overlap to other existing subnets.
+When doing such expansion, any firewall rules depending on the older range should be updated.

+Deleting a subnet first requires deleting all VMs in that subnet.

 ## Subnets and IPv6 support